ngzijie1989/Shopify/README.md

 Password: **password1**

 Things left to do:
-1) Responsiveness
-2) Finally launch to a hosting platform
+1) Finally launch to a hosting platform
-3) Loading skeletion interface (to do tomorrow)
-4) carousel banner at home page
+2) carousel banner at home page
-5) Add search for homepage
+3) Add search for homepage